Aseel-Dweedar/theory/differance between.md

 **what is the difference between session and cookie ?**

+- A session is used to temporarily store the information on the server to be used across multiple pages of the website.

+- A cookie is a small text file that is stored on the user's computer.

 | session               | cookie                          |
 | --------------------- | ------------------------------- |
 | more secure           | less secure                     |